 Nissan Juke Review

-The 2014 Nissan Juke is ranked:
+The 2015 Nissan Juke is ranked:

-- “Cramped rear seats and limited cargo space mean the Juke isn't for everyone, but those who like the styling and prioritize driving enjoyment should take a close look." -- Left Lane News
+- "Nissan's funky compact CUV features polarizing styling that elicits strong opinions but never comparisons to other cars, and its ‘sports sedan trapped in a crossover body’ personality also sets it apart from the competition.
+Cramped rear seats and limited cargo space mean the Juke isn't for everyone, but those who like the styling and prioritize driving enjoyment should take a close look." -- Left Lane News

 Other SUVs to Consider

-Details: 2014 Nissan Juke
+Details: 2015 Nissan Juke